DecisionToolkit/dsntk-metrics/README.md

 of [**Decision Toolkit**](https://github.com/dsntk/dsntk-rs)'s maturity, based on a range of performance and reliability criteria.

-To assess **Decision Toolkit**'s maturity, the following metrics has been adopted:
+To assess the maturity of [**Decision Toolkit**](https://github.com/dsntk/dsntk-rs), the following key performance indicators has been adopted:
 - [Number of passing compatibility tests](./compatibility/README.md)
 - [Percentage of source code coverage](./coverage/README.md)
 - [Time of decision model evaluation](./performance/README.md)